QCL-PKNU/Sapeon-Frontend-Compiler/README.md

     -f: Configure output for aix graph format between 'binary' and 'text' (optional, default is binary)
   Note:

+* For -k argument, we have updated from using the custom_kernel.so to launcher directory path.
 * For -f argument, we recommend to use binary format as it is much faster for dumping the aix graph.

  **Example**